 average television by age range and gender

-Search-driven reporting is enabled by default for CSV cubes; for databases you may enable search interface with a checkbox in the cube configuration form.
+Search-driven reporting is enabled by default for CSV cubes; for databases you may enable search interface by checking an appropriate option in the cube configuration form.

 total sum